 Bikaner is the 5th largest city and was the capital of the state.
 Bikaner is less populated making it a calmer destination, perfect for those who want to enjoy a moment of peace.
 This city treasures many attractions like forts, palaces, and temples.
 Bikaner was founded in 1488 AD by Rao Bika Ji.

-Junagarh Fort is one of the fewer forts which has been remained undefeated for more than five centuries.
+Junagarh Fort is one of the few forts which has remained undefeated for more than five centuries.
 It was constructed by Raja Rai Singh between 1571 and 1612.
 Inside the fort, you can find a museum.
-You can find the fort to have two distinct structure, the older part of the fort is in yellow sandstone while the remaining part is covered in red sandstone.
+You can find the fort to have two distinct structures, the older part of the fort is in yellow sandstone while the remaining part is covered in red sandstone.
 It was originally known as Chintamani and was later renamed as the Old Fort.
 Here, you can explore several structures like Karna Mahal and Phool Mahal.

 Located approx. 30 kilometers away from Bikaner is Karni Mata Temple which is a popular Hindu Temple dedicated to Maa Karni Devi.
 This very temple is also known as the Temple of Rats.
 It is home to more than 2, 00,000 rats.
 The devotees from across the country come to seek blessings at this temple.
 The façade of the temple is adorned in white marble with silver doors.
 The statue of the Goddess Karni Mata sits gloriously at the throne.